C00reNUT/neural-style/README.md

 GPU memory consumption, so this could be a feasible tradeoff, especially given the pretrained model is that small.

+In order to select between backends, use `--network-type vgg` for VGG19 backend, or `--network-type sqz` for SqueezeNet v1.1 backend.

 Example pictures:

 <img src="examples/vgg.jpg" alt="VGG19" width="400" />